South Carolina Gamecocks football under Steve Spurrier: 2013 season

 Next week, on the road at No. 5 Missouri, South Carolina started the game down seventeen points, and were given less than a 3% chance to win.
 An injured Shaw then replaced Dylan Thompson at quarterback, and the Gamecocks made a comeback in the fourth quarter to send the game to overtime.
 South Carolina subsequently won in double overtime.
 The "Miracle at Mizzou" was the largest comeback since 2011, the first road win against a top-five team since 1981, and the first overtime victory in school history.
 It also kept South Carolina alive in the SEC East race.
 Returning home for the rest of the regular season, the Gamecocks defeated Mississippi State.
 After a season of inconsistency, the defense "looked like its dominating, old self", with five turnovers, while Davis became the program's first 1,000-yard rusher since 2010.
 The Gamecocks then won a school-record sixteenth straight home win against Florida.
 In addition to winning their last conference game, the Gamecocks' conference title hopes were further bolstered by the Prayer at Jordan–Hare, which was played live on the video board at Williams–Brice Stadium.
 Next, South Carolina defeated FCS opponent Coastal Carolina at home by sixty points in the highest-scoring game of Spurrier's tenure.
-With the victory, Shaw became the winningest starting quarterback in school history; Thompson expressed the belief that his friend should be a Heisman Trophy finalist.
+With the victory, Shaw became the winningest starting quarterback in school history.
 The Gamecocks closed out the regular season by hosting No. 6 Clemson.
 South Carolina forced six turnovers and defeated the Tigers by two touchdowns, a school-record fifth consecutive victory in the rivalry.
 Shaw finished his career 17–0 at Williams–Brice Stadium; Spurrier anointed him the best quarterback in school history.
 However, less than an hour after the win, the team learned that Missouri had clinched the SEC East, with the Gamecocks finishing second in the division instead.
 South Carolina was invited to the Capital One Bowl, their second in three years, to face No. 19 Wisconsin.
 The Gamecocks defeated the Badgers by ten points.
 It was the first time South Carolina had ever won bowl games in three consecutive years; (Note: The first time South Carolina won three consecutive bowl games in nonconsecutive years was 1994–2001.
 However, the first time South Carolina won three consecutive bowl games in three consecutive years was 2011–2013.)
 Spurrier's four bowl victories with the Gamecocks were more than all of the school's bowl victories before his tenure, combined.
-Shaw scored all five of his team's touchdowns in his final college game, while the 2013 offense finished as statistically one of the best in school history.
+Shaw scored all five of his team's touchdowns in his final college game, while the 2013 offense finished as "the program's best, statistically".
 South Carolina finished the season with an 11–2 record and ranked No. 4 in the country.
 It was the Gamecocks' first top-five finish ever, and it would remain the highest final ranking in school history.